OXIDprojects/oxid-console/README.md

 * Class name must be the same as description with *Migration* word appended to the end of the name

 *Note: It is better to use generator for migration queries creation*

-## Module state fixer

-### Current problem

-When you change information of module in metadata you need to reactivate the module for changes to take effect.
-It is a bad idea for live systems because you might loose data and it bugs out developers to do this all the time by hand.

-### Solution

-`oxModuleStateFixer` which is an extension of oxModuleInstaller has method `fix()` which will fix all the states.

-We have provided you with `module:states` command to work with `oxModuleStateFixer`.
-Type in `vendor/bin/oxid module:states --help` for more information.

 # Related Projects